Wiechciu/text-forge/docs/menus.md

 ### Exit
 Closes the editor.

+## Project
+This menu contains commands and actions related to projects.

+### New Project
+Opens **New Project** window to create new project.

+### Open Project
+Opens a file dialog to select a `.tfproj` file to open as a project.

+!!!
+Note

+	You can open a project usin **File > Open** option, but it isn't recommended.

+### Recent Projects
+Opens a list of recent projects.
+You can click on a project to open it.

+### Close Project
+Closes current project.

+!!!
+Note

+	When you open a file that isn't in project files, editor will close current project.
+If you want to add new file to project files, use **Project > Project Settings > Include > Add Files...** option.

+### Project Settings
+Opens **Project Settings** window, where you can modify current project configurations.

 ## Edit
 This menu contains commands and actions related to editing the content of the file.